brccoin/BRCoin/README.md

 Brcoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

-Brcoin is based on Bitcoin.
+Brcoin is based on BRCoin.
-Its development tracks Bitcoin's, the following information applies to Bitcoin's developemnt.
+Its development tracks BRCoin's, the following information applies to BRCoin's developemnt.
 Development process
 -------------------

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the Bitcoin development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, then one of the BRCoin development team members simply pulls it.